n8henrie/n8henrie.github.io/_posts/2014-05-12-favorite-python-packages.md

 ### <a target="_blank" href="https://pypi.python.org/pypi/mutagenx" title="mutagenx 1.22.1 : Python Package Index">mutagenx</a>

-Manipulate audio file metadata. _Really_ nice for batch file renaming when you have 300 files from some podcast that are all named `file_1.mp3 file_2.mp3`… and yet in iTunes you can **see** that they have descriptive titles embedded in the file somewhere…
+Manipulate audio file metadata. _Really_ nice for batch file renaming when you have 300 files from some podcast that are all named `file_1.mp3 file_2.mp3`... and yet in iTunes you can **see** that they have descriptive titles embedded in the file somewhere...

 ```python
 from mutagex.easyid3 import EasyID3